 Whether you have a taste for traditional art or a thirst for the exotic, Pittsburgh is your art destination.
 Be astonished by art crafted from flowers and greenery at Phipps Conservatory and Botanical Gardens.
 Or explore the history of work created in southwest Pennsylvania and across the country at the newly expanded Westmoreland Museum of American Art.
 No matter what your artistic style, Pittsburgh has a museum for you.

 Visit the Andy Warhol Museum, global keeper of the pop art icon's legacy.
-From October 21-January 22, the exhibition Andy Warhol: My Perfect Body centers on Warhol's struggle with his own body image and fascination with the flawed human form.
+This museum centers on Warhol's struggle with his own body image and fascination with the flawed human form.
+A special exhibit Andy Warhol: Stars of the Silver Screen (Jun 16-Sep 24, 2017) explores Warhol's fascination with Hollywood, fame, and stardom.

 Continue your connection to art on the stage with one-of-a-kind performances by hundreds of arts groups in the region.
 Also, explore Pittsburgh Art Places, a comprehensive resource for finding public art and arts venues in the Pittsburgh region.